Professor of Classical Studies

 American Philological Association National Award for Excellence in Teaching, 1997-98

-The Jeanette Lerman-Neubauer ¿69 and Joseph Neubauer Prize for Excellence in
+The Jeanette Lerman-Neubauer '69 and Joseph Neubauer Prize for Excellence in Teaching and Mentoring

 Koloski-Ostrow, Ann Olga.
-The Archaeology of Sanitation in Roman Italy: Water, Sewers, and Toilets.
+The Archaeology of Sanitation in Roman Italy: Toilets, Sewers, and Water Systems.
 1st ed.
-Chapel Hill, N.C. and London: University of North Carolina Press, 2014. (forthcoming)
+Chapel Hill, N.C. and London: University of North Carolina Press, 2015. (forthcoming)

 Koloski-Ostrow, Ann Olga, Gemma C.M.
 Jansen, Eric M. Moormann eds., Eric M. Moormann, ed.
 Roman Toilets: Their Archaeology and Cultural History.
 Leiden, Netherlands: Bulletin Antieke Beschaving (BABESCH), 2011.